KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GoogleFit by fry0815](https://github.com/fry0815/MMM-GoogleFit)

 1. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-googlemaps by sp4ceman](https://github.com/sp4ceman/MMM-googlemaps)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GoogleMaps-Tracking by MartinGris](https://github.com/MartinGris/MMM-GoogleMaps-Tracking)